dsahil12/SahilDesai-Portfolio/visualizing-government-debt.md

 ## Part One: Working with Web-Based Visualization Tools and Data

 I downloaded this image from the oecd.org site, which enabled me to manipulate and display the data in a user-friendly format.
-The main objective was to identify trends, patterns, and outliers within the dataset.
+The main objective was identifying trends, patterns, and outliers within the dataset.

 ![General Government Debt](General government debt.png)

-For this part of the assignment, we used a bar chart a popular visualization method that uses bars to depict values across different categories, making it ideal for straightforward comparisons.
-The image is coming from a web-based visualization tool that analyzes data on general government debt across various countries.
-The visualization, titled **General government debt**, provides a clear representation of the debt levels, expressed as a percentage of GDP, for different nations.
+For this part of the assignment, we used a bar chart, a popular visualization method that uses bars to depict values across different categories, making it ideal for straightforward comparisons.
+Providing a clear representation of the debt levels, expressed as a percentage of GDP, for different nations.
 The data highlights the comparative debt burdens and allows for insights into how economic policies and fiscal management vary globally.

-## Working with Tableau
+## Part Two: Working with Tableau

 <div class='tableauPlaceholder' id='viz1726003418336' style='position: relative'>
   <noscript>